Hurricane Dorian skirts U.S. Carolinas' coast with high winds and rain

 Dorian is expected to push out to sea later on Friday and bring tropical storm winds to Nantucket Island and Martha’s Vineyard, Massachusetts early on Saturday.

-But it will likely spare much of the rest of the east coast of he worst of its rain and wind, before likely making landfall in Nova Scotia that night, the NHC said.
+But it will likely spare much of the rest of the east coast of the worst of its rain and wind, before likely making landfall in Nova Scotia that night, the NHC said.

 “It’s in the process of moving out, going north,” Lamers said.